Swimming Pool – overlooking beautiful Lake Allatoona (seasonal)

 Section 3 – Membership

 Membership in Cushing Memorial Park, Inc. is open to all US Citizens and legal residents subject to the approval of the Board of Governors and limitations listed below.
 Membership in Cushing Memorial Park is capped at 350 members.
 Each year the Board of Governors shall evaluate the park membership and recommend to the annual meeting of the Park any changes in the membership level.
 At any time the membership level is below 350 then the President and Treasurer of the Park will accept applications for membership upon completion of an application and payment of the required fees and acceptance.
 All applications should include payment of all applicable fees with the application.
-1. Dependent children are required to be listed on the parent’s membership form of Cushing Memorial Park in order to be able to use the facilities and are bound by the same rules, by-laws and constitution as members.
-(Dependent children are defined as 18 years old or younger, or 24 years old if a full time student)
+Membership is vested in an individual.
+Membership privileges only extend to the member, their spouse and dependent children between age 16 through 19 (26 with proof of full time student status) Children under the age of 16 are not permitted in the Park without the member or spouse present.
+Membership does not extend to parents, adult children, grand-children, siblings, or other relatives.
+They may only be in the Park as a guest of a member or member’s spouse who is present at the time.
+Dependent children are required to be listed on the parent’s membership form of Cushing Memorial Park in order to be able to use the facilities and are bound by the same rules, by-laws and constitution as members.

 B. Fees and Dues: